 A reformatory sentence is served in a provincial jail within Ontario.
 The maximum sentence is 2 years less a day.
 Often there will also be a probation order in effect once someone is finished the custodial sentence.
-The maximum period of finished the custodial sentence.
 The maximum period of probation allowed is three years.